raku-community-modules/ANTLR4-Grammar/README.md

 ANTLR4
 =======

-ANTLR4 proides an ANTLR4 to Perl6 Grammar converter.
+ANTLR4 provides an ANTLR4 to Raku Grammar converter.

-The grammar, AST and Perl6 bindings are provided as separate modules, so you can view both the raw abstract syntax tree and the final Perl6 converted output.
+The grammar, AST and Raku bindings are provided as separate modules, so you can view both the raw abstract syntax tree and the final Raku converted output.

 Installation
 ============